doodlebunnyhops/doodlebunnyhops.github.io/content/map/poi/_index.md

 This map provides an arial view of locations used throughout quests along with related quests or casebook items found at that location.

 {{% notice style="tip" %}}
-You can click them to find out more details about that location!.
+You can click the highlighted areas in the image to find out more details about that location!.
-{{% /notice %}}

-{{% notice style="tip" %}}
-You may find it easier to zoom in and out on the image to get a better view
 {{% /notice %}}

 {{< svg "static/images/maps/poi.svg" >}}